On Sacred Ground - Conservation, connection

 “If your heart is open to the possibility that God provides opportunities to journey with Him on a purposeful path, it is difficult to deny the significance of the opportunity when you understand it is being presented to you,” Swanson wrote in “One Man and a Chainsaw,” a book he published about his experience.
 “But you are given free will to choose whether or not to travel with Him on that journey.
 Such was the case for me.
 I was not entirely con dent that I could take on the many responsibilities I would have to bear if I purchased the land.
 Nevertheless, I felt compelled to do so based on an upwelling of faith that overruled the detracting dictates of reason.”

 Neither faith nor restoration were at the forefront of Steve Laughlin’s mind 20 years ago when his long-time hunting partner, Kelley Donham, suggested they buy some farmland to hunt pheasants and train birddogs.
-When Steve and Kelly rst looked at a 200-acre Mahaska County farm, they were not impressed.
+When Steve and Kelley first looked at a 200-acre Mahaska County farm, they were not impressed.

 “There was next to no pheasant habitat on it.
 It was covered with ankle-high brome grass.
 I thought to myself, ‘No self-respecting pheasant would use this place,’” Laughlin said.